Rushibagul-20/Pollution-analyses-using-python/README.md

-Thanks to abhishektyagi2912 for this guiding me for this project
+Thanks to abhishektyagi2912 for guiding me for this project